Active Outdoor Recess

 Try some of these strategies to get your students moving during indoor recess:

-Establish indoor recess structures and routines, and practice them consistently to ensure students are safe and not disturbing other classes.
+Establish indoor recess structures and routines and practice them consistently to ensure students are safe and not disturbing other classes.

-Provide on-going support and learning opportunities for teachers to find new, safe and age-appropriate ways to keep students active while indoors.
+Provide ongoing support and learning opportunities for teachers to find new, safe and age-appropriate ways to keep students active while indoors.

-Ask parent volunteers to compile indoor recess carts or bags for student use throughout the year.
+Invite parents and caregivers to compile indoor recess carts or bags for student use throughout the year.

 Connect with a local college or university to have student volunteers lead activities during recess – these volunteers serve as great role models, too.